 There are many claims made about the benefits of consuming placenta.
 This list is from Placenta Benefits.info

-Placenta Encapsulation in Whitby provided by local specialist trained and certified in the safe processing and production of placenta products.
+Placenta Encapsulation in Toronto provided by local specialist trained, certified & insured in the safe processing and production of placenta services.

 Do they carry toxins or high levels of metals?